Spinning

 WeatherWool requires two types of spinning: worsted spinning and woolen spinning.
 The machinery to spin each is significantly different, which is why our worsted spinning is done by Kentwool Yarns and our woolen spinning is by American Woolen.

-THANKS to the extremely versatile Renaissance man Chris Karam for these drawings.
+THANKS to the extremely versatile Renaissance man (and great customer) Chris Karam for these drawings.

-Kentwool spins our warp yarn.
-The warp yarn runs lengthwise through a bolt of fabric.
-The weft yarn runs crosswise through a bolt of fabric.
-The weft is very fuzzy and thick (woolen-spun) and the warp is thin and slick (worsted-spun).
-In general, the weft provides the characteristics of the fabric, but our MidWeight Fabric is (by weight) 31% warp, and our FullWeight is 21% warp.
-So the performance of the warp is a major component of the performance of our Fabric, and this is why we go to the trouble and expense of 100% wool warp.
+In general, but not always, the weft (also known as the "fill") provides the characteristics of the fabric, but our MidWeight Fabric is (by weight) 31% warp, and our FullWeight is 21% warp.
+So the performance of the warp is a major component of the performance of our Jacquard Fabrics, and this is why we go to the trouble and expense of 100% wool warp.
 Many "woolens" will use warp made of other materials.
 But ... that's "weaving" and this page is "spinning"!!

-(Probably I should state, just to eliminate any uncertainty, that our yarns and Fabrics are all 100% wool.
+(Probably I should re-state, just to eliminate any uncertainty, that our yarns and Fabrics are all 100% wool.
 I don't know why the industry uses the term "woolen spinning".
 It's confusing, I think.)

 And while it may not directly be considered part of "spinning", once yarn is spun it is normally twisted.
 Twisting is just what it sounds like ...
-One part of the yarn is held stationary and another part is turned, resulted in a helix.
+One part of the yarn is held stationary and another part is turned.
 Yarns can be twisted in either direction.
 After twisting, the yarn needs to be treated so that it relaxes, and the tension that is built up during twisting is relieved.

 Plying is another step that is not strictly "spinning", but closely related.
 It is typical to take strands of yarn and wrap them around one another ... usually two strands but sometimes more.
 Like twisting, plying also makes the overall yarn stronger per unit weight.
 And plied yarn must also be relaxed before weaving.